DKIM Checker

 ### What is a DKIM selector?

 A selector is the short name before ._domainkey in a DKIM DNS record.
-Providers use it to tell inboxes which public key to use for signature checks.
+Providers use the selector to tell inboxes which public key to use for signature checks.

 ### Can this scan every possible DKIM selector?

 No. Selectors are arbitrary.
-The tool checks the selector you enter and can try common names, but the DKIM selector shown by your email delivery service is the reliable source.
+The DKIM checker reviews the selector you enter and can try common names, but the selector shown by your email delivery service is the reliable source.